JustBobinAround/JustBobinAround/md/the_best_k_neovim_remap.md

 for those that are unaware, "K" usually will try and run a man.lua file for the current word that your cursor is over.
 This is great, and I want to keep this functionality.
-But for certain languages, like rust or JavaScript, most of the time I am reading documentation from a certain website.
-Most of the time it is these three websites:
+But for certain languages, like rust or JavaScript, most of the time I am reading documentation from these three websites:

 - [docs.rs](https://docs.rs/)
 - [developer.mozilla.org](https://developer.mozilla.org/en-US/)
 - [docs.servicenow.com](https://docs.servicenow.com) - for my job

-Most of the time this will involve the task of copying something from my code, googling the copied text, and maybe adding a few refining keywords or site filters.
+So my normal usages will usually involve the task of copying something from my code, googling the copied text, and maybe adding a few refining keywords or site filters.
 It may sound like that is a short task, but the time it takes does add up over time.
 So after thinking about it for a bit, I remembered that services like google and